Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course provides full-time immersive clinical experiences in athletic training practice with a preceptor.
+Provides full-time immersive clinical experiences in athletic training practice with a preceptor.
 Continued emphasis is placed upon the refining of professional and clinical skills including documentation, communication, cultural competence, and evidence-based practice.
-This course includes a component of classroom-based discussion on reflective clinical practice.
+Includes a component of classroom-based discussion on reflective clinical practice.

 ATTR 590.
 ATHLETIC TRAINING CAPSTONE.
 4 Credits.